Want to learn how to edit a book? Then in this post, I will show you how you can edit your book yourself or for your client.

-Hearing your words will make you find out the mistakes more easily and rapidly as you will be able to know which sentences make correct sound and where are the typos mistakes.
+Hearing your words will make you find the mistakes more easily and rapidly as you will be able to know which sentences make correct the sound and where there are typos.

 You can use either Mac or Windows PC to narrate your manuscript out loud.